martianoff/go-option/README.md

 }
 ```

-Now the same code with option
+Now the same code with options

 ```
 type userModel struct {